Warning Spoilers!

 kubectl get sa s3access-sa -o yaml

-lets (aws-iam-authenticator) the service account assume the role challengeEksS3Role
+The annotation eks.amazonaws.com/role-arn lets (aws-iam-authenticator) the service account assume the role challengeEksS3Role.

 kubectl create token s3access-sa --duration 3h --audience "sts.amazonaws.com" --namespace challenge5